leonid-shevtsov/one-man-shortener/README.md

 Uploader installation
 ---------------------

+The uploader is only dependant only Ruby's stdlib.
+Nifty!

-To use the uploader, just move it somewhere convenient and change URL, username and password at the head of the script.
+Configure URL, username and password at the head of the script.
+Then use.

 TODO
 ----